Influenza Facts and the Health Care Worker (AGD 148)

 Dental healthcare workers will undoubtedly be exposed to seasonal strains of influenza.
 Every dental team member must take necessary precautions to avoid illness, maintain a safe office environment for both the dental team and its patients, and keep current on new strains of influenza and other respiratory illnesses.
 Dental offices should implement a program for screening patients for aerosol transmitted diseases (ATD).
 Understanding the risks and how to deal with them can avoid panic, illness and even death.

-Wilhemina R. Leeuw, MS, CDA is a Clinical Assistant Professor in the Department of Dental Education at Indiana University-Purdue University, Fort Wayne, located in Fort Wayne, Indiana.
-A DANB Certified Dental Assistant since 1985, she worked in private practice over twelve years before beginning her teaching career.
-She received her Baccalaureate ad Master's degrees in Organizational Leadership and Supervision from IPFW.
-She has authored for the American Dental Assistants Association and is currently serving as a CODA Accreditation site visitor.
+Wilhemina R. Leeuw, MS, CDA, is a Clinical Assistant Professor with the Indiana University School of Dentistry, Division of Allied Dental Education, located in Fort Wayne, Indiana.
+She has been a DANB-Certified Dental Assistant since 1985.
+She worked in private practice over twelve years before beginning her teaching career.
+She received her Baccalaureate and Master degrees in Organizational Leadership and Supervision from Purdue University.
+She has authored for the American Dental Assistant’s Association and is currently serving as a CODA program site visitor.
 She is very active in her local and Indiana state dental assisting organizations.
-Her educational background includes dental assisting - both clinical and office management.
+Her educational background includes dental assisting - both clinical and

 Upon completion of this course the participant should be able to do the following: